jakelazaroff/relate/docs/api-documentation.md

 ## Relate

+**Relate** is the library object.
+It provides methods for importing data; configuring, creating and retrieving collections; as well as a few flags and utility methods.
+Any of the classes contained in Relate can be instantiated on their own, but since Relate depends on a centralized data store to function, most interaction with the library should be done through the Relate object.

 ### .import(data)

 Takes an object and populates the Relate datastore.
 The root object's properties are used as the collection names; its values are arrays of objects used as collection items.
 Each item must have an attribute `id` unique within its collection.